Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Data Application

 \section{Data Application}

-We analyzed data from 79,898 primary care visits of 25,287 patients seen in the Johns Hopkins Community Physicians health system from 2018 to 2022.
+We analyzed data from 79,898 primary care visits of 25,287 adult patients seen in the Johns Hopkins Community Physicians (JHCP) health system from 2018 to 2022.
 The cohort was assembled to emulate a target trial where each trial’s “time zero” was anchored on bi-weekly calendar intervals.
-Patients could enroll in a trial (including multiple trials) whenever they met the following eligibility criteria: self-reported race as measured in the electronic medical record as “Black” or “White”, current office visit with elevated blood pressure (BP) readings (systolic BP$\geq$ 140 mm Hg and diastolic BP $\geq$ 90 mm Hg), no office visit with elevated BP readings in the prior two weeks but 2+ primary care office visits with elevated BP readings in the prior year, were not pregnant or diagnosed with end stage renal disease, liver disease, dementia, or metastatic tumor in the prior year, and all allowable covariates were measured by the time of the current visit defining enrollment into the trial.
+Patients could enroll in a trial (including multiple trials) whenever they met the following eligibility criteria: age 18 years or older, self-reported race as measured in the electronic medical record as “Black” or “White”, current office visit with elevated blood pressure (BP) readings (systolic BP$\geq$ 140 mm Hg or diastolic BP $\geq$ 90 mm Hg), no office visit with elevated BP readings in the prior two weeks but 2+ primary care office visits with elevated BP readings in the prior year, recorded diagnosis of primary hypertension in the prior year, were not pregnant or diagnosed with end stage renal disease, liver disease, dementia, or metastatic tumor in the prior year, and all allowable covariates were measured by the time of the current visit defining enrollment into the trial.
 We considered age and sex as outcome allowable $A_y$.
 We considered body mass index, chronic kidney disease, diabetes, cardiovascular disease, congestive heart failure, baseline numbers of antihypertensive medications and medication classes, current systolic and diastolic BP as intervention-allowable $A_z$, as these reflect relevant factors used by clinical guidelines to determine antihypertensive medication regimens \citep{whelton20182017}.
 As non-allowable covariates $N$ we considered the number of prior primary care visits, type of health insurance, and the national percentile of the area deprivation index, all measured at baseline.
-Our point of intervention $Z$ was treatment intensification, which was measured as an initiation of or increase in dose or addition of a new class of an antihypertensive medication within the two weeks following the current visit, the date of the visit marking the start of follow-up.
-We measured our outcomes systolic BP $Y$ and controlled hypertension $W$ by taking BP measures from the closest visit to the 6-month follow-up mark between 4.5 and 7.5 months.
+Our point of intervention $Z$ was treatment intensification, which was measured as an initiation, increase in dose, or addition of a new class of an antihypertensive medication within the two weeks following the current visit, the date of the visit marking the start of follow-up.
+We measured our outcomes systolic BP $Y$ and uncontrolled hypertension $W$ (systolic BP $\geq$ 140 mm Hg or diastolic BP $\geq$ 90 mm Hg) by taking BP measures from the closest visit to the 6-month follow-up mark between 4.5 and 7.5 months.
 Further details on the dataset and its construction are available in \citet{meche2026target}.